git-town/git-town/tools/videos/01-intro/script.md

 ## Part 2: creating feature branches

 Here is a software project that I work on.
-Let's start hacking on a new feature!
+Let's start hacking and build a new feature!

 (( run 01.sh ))